Religion in Catalonia: Islam

-Islam had a long presence in parts of present-day Catalan territory and the historical principality of Catalonia stretching from early VIIIth century to early XVIIth century.
-Nowadays, 4.8% of the population of Catalonia identify as Muslims as of 2016, largely of Maghrebi, Sub-Saharan and Hindustani stock, but also with a significant contribution of ethnic Catalans and other minorities of non-Muslim origin.
+Islam had a long presence in parts of present-day Catalan territory and the historical principality of Catalonia stretching from early 8th century to early 17th century.
+Nowadays, 4.8% of the population of Catalonia identify as Muslims as of 2016, largely of Maghrebi, Sub-Saharan and South Asian origin, but also with a significant contribution of ethnic Catalans, ethnic Spaniards and others.
 There are 256 mosques in Catalonia as of the same year, most of them holding their services in Arabic, with a smaller proportion of mosques serving in Urdu and an even smaller one in some African languages.
 Nearly all mosques are of the Sunni tradition, with only one mosque representing Shia Islam.
 There are also six Sufi centres.
 As of 2014 there are five organisations of Muslims in Catalonia: the Catalan Islamic Federation (Federació Islàmica Catalana), the Islamic Federative Council of Catalonia (Federació Consell Islàmic de Catalunya), the Union of Islamic Communities of Catalonia (Unió de Comunitats Islàmiques de Catalunya), the Union of Islamic Cultural Centres of Catalonia (Unió de Centres Culturals Islàmics de Catalunya) and an umbrella organisation, the Islamic Junta (Junta Islàmica).